IGN FI: 3D Urbanis

-The 3D georeferenced data of a city, once integrated into the dedicated software solutions, make up a decision-support, dialoguing and communication tool.
+The 3D georeferenced data of a city, once integrated into the dedicated software, make up a decision-support, dialoguing and communication tool.

 CAMA Solution (land assessment)

-Developed by IGN FI, this solution is a tool made for those who wish to accurate calculate land values.
+Developed by IGN FI, this is a tool made for those who wish to accurate calculate land values.

 It is used to calculate the value of land and property.
-Configured according to the specificities of the local authorities, IGN FI’s CAMA solution strictly respects international assessment standards.
+Configured according to the specificities of the local authorities, IGN FI’s CAMA strictly respects international assessment standards.

-IGN FI’s CAMA solution works on an GIS platform and is made up of 7 specific modules:
+IGN FI's CAMA works on a GIS platform and is made up of seven specific modules: